esbmc/esbmc/python/README.md

 readme.

 Const correctness falls by the wayside with most Boost.Python operations.
-As a result expression are read-only from python, but take care not to pass (for example) an expression reference into a C++ method that will mutate it.
+As a result expression are read-only from python, but take care when passing (for example) an expression reference into a C++ method that will mutate it.
-Otherwise you'll set fire to an expression that the rest of ESBMC thought was const.
+Otherwise you'll set fire to an expression that the rest of ESBMC thought was
+const: call clone() first to avoid this.

 There's no reason why one cannot repeatedly call in and out of C++ / python with these bindings, however be aware that: